Nerbjerb/moovmii/replit.md

 - Weather forecast shows next round hour in NYC time + 3 hours ahead
 - Subway arrival data fetched every 30 seconds from MTA GTFS real-time feed
 - Live N/W train arrivals at Broadway-Astoria station (R05) displayed with up to 3 upcoming trains per direction
+- Each direction card shows only one line (N or W) based on which has the earliest arrival
+- All arrival times in a card belong to the same train line (no mixed N/W arrivals)
+- Zero-minute arrivals render as "Now" with adjusted typography (60px vs 85px for main display)

 **NYC Timezone Handling**
 - All weather times displayed in NYC Eastern Time (America/New_York)